ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 ## Before you begin
 {: #s390x-instance-profiles-before-you-begin}

-Verify the profile you use is available in the zone where you plan to create the instance.
+Verify that the profile that you use is available in the zone where you plan to create the instance.

 ## Balanced